petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/consuming-apis/consuming-graphql-apis.md

    ![Access Liferay's GraphiQL through the API Explorer.](./consuming-graphql-apis/images/01.png)

-1. Click the *Docs* link below the button you just clicked.
+1. Click the *Docs* link below the button you clicked.
 Now you can browse the API.

 1. GraphQL separates read and write operations by calling the first a *query* and the second a *mutation*.
 Since the first thing you want to do is post a blog entry, click *mutation*.
 The API list appears.